Revealing electron-ytterbium interactions through Rydberg molecular spectroscopy: Introduction

 In this article, we present a first and extensive experimental and theoretical exploration of ULRM structure in $^{174}\mathrm{Yb}$.
 The absence of orbital angular momentum and electron spin in the $^1S_0$ ground state, together with the zero nuclear spin, provides a simple and well-controlled system for studying electron–atom scattering.
 We spectroscopically measure ULRM spectra spanning three orders of magnitude in binding energy and almost two decades in principal quantum number.
 To model the system, we employ the Coulomb Green's function formalism to solve for the electronic states in the presence of the ground-state perturber, yielding Born-Oppenheimer molecular potential curves and vibrational spectra which agree with the experimental data to within $\sim\num{10}\%$.

 Our results permit the extraction of Yb$-e^-$ scattering phase shifts, enabling the identification of the zero-energy electron scattering length and the positions of two $p_j$-wave shape resonances in Yb.
 Specifically, we provide strong evidence for the conclusion that Yb cannot form an atomic negative ion.
-Additionally, owing to the energy dependence of the $^1F_3$ quantum defect and its close energetic proximity to the $^1S_0$ series, our vibrational molecular spectroscopy yields an improved value for the $6s23f\,^1F_3$ quantum defect.
+Additionally, owing to the energy dependence of the $^1F_3$ quantum defect and its close energetic proximity to the $^1S_0$ series, our vibrational molecular spectroscopy provides a highly precise determination of the $6s23f\,^1F_3$ quantum defect, albeit with accuracy limited by model-dependent effects.